Dam to Dam

 Cora Flourishes through Cathy’s Encouragement

-“I think it’s a really important program not just for the kids but also for the adults because I think it helps kids and adults stay in touch,” says mentor Cathy about the importance of TrueMentors she’s seen through her mentorship with her mentee, Cora.
-“I think it’s just an extra level of fun and it’s maybe nice sometimes to have somebody to talk to who’s like a third party but cares about you.”
+“I think it’s a really important program, not just for the kids, but also for the adults, because I think it helps kids and adults stay in touch,” says mentor Cathy about the importance of TrueMentors she’s seen through her mentorship with her mentee, Cora.
+“I think it’s just an extra level of fun – and it’s nice to have somebody to talk to who’s a third party, but cares about you.”

 For Cora, knowing that she can rely on Cathy has allowed her to open up and trust her.
 “Crazy fun,” is how Cora describes their relationship.
 Cora and Cathy are an active match.
 From going to the beach, seeing sand dunes and being in nature to baking and doing a variety of crafts, they enjoy getting out and being creative.